What is a jumbo loan?

 While each lender sets its own requirements, here are the typical criteria you’ll need to meet:

-You might also need to submit documentation to prove your income, assets, and cash reserves.
+You might also need to submit documentation such as pay stubs and tax returns to prove your income, assets, and cash reserves.
 Some lenders might require you to have enough money to cover mortgage payments for up to a year.

-The rates for a jumbo loan vary with each lender and qualified borrower.
+Jumbo loan rates vary with each lender and qualified borrower.
 While jumbo loans have historically had higher rates than conventional mortgages, that gap has narrowed in recent years.

 Keep in mind: